Roasted Pork Chops with New Potatoes and Baby Artichokes

 1. Position a rack in the center of the oven and heat to 400°F.

 2. In a small skillet, toast the cumin seeds, stirring over medium-high heat until fragrant, about 30 seconds.
-Transfer to a spice grinder and grind to a powder, then combine with 1/2 tsp. salt and 1/2 tsp. pepper.
+Transfer to a spice grinder and grind to a powder, then combine with 1/2 tsp. salt and 1/2 tsp pepper.
 Season the pork chops all over with the spice mix.

 3. Heat the oil in a large skillet over medium-high heat, and sear the pork chops, while spooning oil from the pan over the bone to baste, until each side is deep golden brown.
 Using a pair of tongs, lift the chops to sear the sides, about 4 minutes total.
 Transfer the chops to a plate.
 Add the Reese Baby Artichokes and potatoes to the pan, and cook, stirring occasionally, until browned in spots, about 3 minutes.
 Add the garlic and cook, stirring, for 30 seconds.